Living in Malaysia: The Expat Guide for 2023

 Kuala Lumpur’s rail system continues expanding across the Klang Valley, with similar systems planned in Penang and Johor.

 Malaysia is generally a safe country, and violent crime is rare.
-You’ll find Kuala Lumpur safer than most large cities in the US or Europe.
+You’ll find Kuala Lumpur safer than most large US or European cities, with CCTV cameras almost everywhere and regular police patrols.

 Nonetheless, expats should take basic precautions such as avoiding certain areas at night and not flashing valuables in public.